 You may also need to give up your existing HDD or CD/DVD drive (if your laptop has one) to make room for the SSD.

-If you get an SSD or already have one, make sure you choose to install the windows files onto it instead of an HDD.
+If you get an SSD or already have one, install the Windows files onto it instead of an HDD.
 You will find the difference remarkable.

 A faulty drive